ahodesuka/4chan-Style-Script/README.md

 ## Known Issues
 For exhentai source to work (as intended) in chrome you must install with [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Ninjakit](https://chrome.google.com/webstore/detail/gpbepnljaakggeobkclonlkhbdgccfek).

+If you experience "flashing" of 4chan's default stylesheet, try adding this to your adblock filter: `http://static.4chan.org/css/*`

 Some icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
 All rights reserved.